rtfisher/snid_docker/README.md

    - Download and install from [XQuartz's official website](https://www.xquartz.org)

 3. **SNID and Template Library**
-   - Download the gzipped tarballs snid-5.0.tar.gz and templates-2.0.tgz from Stephane Blondin's website [https://people.lam.fr/blondin.stephane/software/snid/].
+   - Download the gzipped tarballs snid-5.0.tar.gz and templates-2.0.tgz from Stéphane Blondin's website [https://people.lam.fr/blondin.stephane/software/snid/].
 Store these in the same local working directory where you have installed these Docker files.

 ### XQuartz Setup